Brindster/docker-plugin-cephfs/README.md

 * *CLIENT_NAME* is the default name of the client.
 Defaults to _admin_.
 * *SERVERS* is a comma-delimited list of ceph monitors to connect to.
 Defaults to _localhost_.

+Also, debug mode can be enabled on the plugin to output verbose logs during plugin operation.
+Debug mode is enabled using the `DEBUG_MODE=1` value.

 ## Usage
 Create a volume directly from the command line:
 ```shell script